HarryPeach/emojimage/README.md

 ## Todo

 1. Speed up the program, moderate size images can take 5+ minutes to process, dependent on emoji size.
-2. More documentation and ease of use changes

 ## License